 Some people are simply unfortunate when they sprain their ankles.
 However, some sprains are caused in accidents that should never have happened.
 If you think your accident falls into this category, and you’ve had to use hot or cold treatment for a sprained ankle at various times, you should see if a claim could be possible.

 Calling our team at Accident Advice Helpline puts you in touch with the answers you need.
-Ring today on 0800 689 0500, or call 0333 500 0993 from your mobile.
-This means you can find out if one of our no-win, no-fee lawyers can take on your case without any risk to you.
+Ring today on 0800 689 5659.
+This means you can find out if one of our no win no fee lawyers can take on your case without any risk to you.
 We are here to help.